DrMarkusVoss/pumla/pumla_UsersGuide.md

 online available documentation on PlantUML.

 ## The `pumla` Concept
-- Re-use by describing atomic model elements in single PlantUML file/diagram.
+- Re-use by describing single atomic model elements in PlantUML file/diagram.
-- Introduction of Global Variables to control what parts of a model element are shown on a diagram.
+- Introduction of special Global Variables to control what parts of a model element are shown on a diagram.
 - Modelling guideline to enable re-use and simplify scanning and parsing.
 - Scanning and parsing of `pumla` files, storing the contents in a JSON-based